seancorfield/seancorfield.github.io/content/md/posts/2020/10/25/next-jdbc.md

   * `execute!` can return multiple result sets (if the `:multi-rs` option is set to `true`).
 This is useful when calling stored procedures and, for SQL Server, when working with T-SQL scripts.
 This was considered a big enough enhancement to bump the library from 1.0.z to 1.1.z because it has long been requested against `clojure.java.jdbc` (and `next.jdbc`).
   * Adds `with-options` that lets you wrap up a connectable along with default options that should be applied to all operations on that connectable.
 This provides most of the much-requested "default options" functionality (with caveats about functions that return native Java types).
   * `get-connection` now has arities that accept username and password to support datasources that allow per-connection credentials.
   * Adds `snake-kebab-opts`, `unqualified-snake-kebab-opts`, for use with `with-options`.
-These are conditionally defined if `camel-snake-kebab` is on your classpath (see also `next.jdbc.result-set` enhancements below).
+These are conditionally defined if `camel-snake-kebab` is on your classpath (see also `next.jdbc.result-set` enhancements below). _As of 1.2.659, these are included unconditionally and `next.jdbc` depends directly on `camel-snake-kebab`._
   * The result of `plan` is now foldable, as well as reducible (in the `clojure.core.reducers` sense).
 Folding the result of a `plan` call will use fork/join to provide some degree of parallelization of processing when streaming large result sets.
   * Inside the reducing function over `plan`, you can call `next.jdbc.result-set/metadata` to obtain a datafication of the `ResultSetMetaData` object from the underlying `ResultSet` object.